Nerf: Nerf Blasters

 Nerf's most popular product type are Nerf blasters, which are toy plastic guns that shoot foam darts.
 These darts have different-style tips, including Velcro-tipped in order to stick to Nerf vests (typically shipped with Dart Tag blasters), suction cup darts designed to stick to smooth surfaces, streamlined darts to fit into magazines (referred to as clips by Nerf), and darts able to whistle in flight.
 Darts may also have different colors, such as colors that reflect certain sub-lines, camouflage, and glow in the dark.
 Most Nerf blasters also have rails, known as tactical rails, which can accommodate different attachments, as well as special adapters such as barrel and stock adapters.
 The "N-strike" sub-line was launched in 2004, and is styled more like a real weapon than previous Nerf products.
 It was updated in 2012 as N-Strike Elite.

-In 2023, Nerf launched the Elite Jr. series, aimed at younger users, featuring simplified internal mechanisms, bright colors, and larger triggers for easier operation.